 Suicide ideation and attempts among youth in B.C. have not declined over the past decade.
-Nearly one in five youth (18%) in this region said they had seriously considered suicide in the past year, and 12% had actually planned a suicide attempt in the past year.
-In the past year, five percent of students said they attempted suicide once and 3% attempted suicide two or more times.
-Girls were more likely to have attempted suicide in the past year (13% vs. 4%), though boys are more likely to die in an attempt.
-Of those who attempted suicide in the past year, 2% reported that the attempt resulted in an injury, poisoning, or overdose that had to be treated by a doctor or nurse.
+Sixteen percent of youth in this region said they had seriously considered suicide in the past year, and 12% had actually planned a suicide attempt.
+In the past year, 4% of students said they attempted suicide once and 3% attempted suicide two or more times.
+Girls were more likely to have attempted suicide in the past year, though boys are more likely to die in an attempt.
+The number of responses by those who reported that a suicide attempt resulted in an injury, poisoning, or overdose that had to be treated by a doctor or nurse was too small to report in this region.

-Five percent of students had someone in their family commit or attempt suicide in the past year, while 11% had someone in their family commit/attempt suicide more than a year ago.
+Six percent of students had someone in their family commit or attempt suicide in the past year, while 10% had someone in their family commit/attempt suicide more than a year ago.
 Youth with a family member who has committed or attempted suicide are at higher risk of suicide themselves.